SantiSB/simple-random-portfolio/README.md

 # Simple Random User

 :wave: Welcome !
 I have created a simple random user app using HTML, CSS, Stylus JavaScript and Webpack.
-Check it out :point_down:
+Check it out

 This project was deployed by Netlify